-Call for Doctoral Nexus projects – 2024 campaign
+Call for Doctoral Projects: Nexus – 2024 Cycle

-ExposUM is an initiative of the University of Montpellier and its partners1 aimed at establishing an open, off-campus institute for research, training, and science-society interaction on the environmental determinants of human health.
-Winner of the ExcellenceS (PIA4) call for projects and supported by the Occitanie Region, ExposUM is funded to the tune of €46.4 million over the period 2022-2030.
+ExposUM is an initiative of the University of Montpellier and its partners1 aimed at establishing an off-campus, interdisciplinary institute for the study, training, and science-society interaction regarding the environmental determinants of human health.
+A winner of the ExcellenceS (PIA4) call for proposals and supported by the Occitanie Region, ExposUM is funded to the tune of €46.4 million for the period 2022–2030.

 Scientific scope

-The exposome refers to all environmental and social factors whose specific effects, combined with individuals' intrinsic characteristics, underlie the onset, progression, and severity of infectious and noncommunicable diseases in humans.
-In this sense, it is the environmental counterpart to the genome, with which it interacts throughout an individual's lifetime.
+The exposome refers to the set of environmental and social factors whose specific effects, combined with individuals’ intrinsic characteristics, underlie the onset, progression, and severity of infectious and noncommunicable diseases in humans.
+In this sense, it is the environmental counterpart of the genome, with which it interacts throughout an individual’s lifetime.

 The training component of the ExposUM Institute aims to: